thkelper/thkelper.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there 👋.
 Welcome to my website!
-I'm currently pursuing graduate studies at Peking University's Cell Mechanics Lab, supervised by [熊春阳(Chunyang Xiong)](http://www2.coe.pku.edu.cn/subpaget.asp?id=23).
+I'm currently pursuing graduate studies at Peking University's Cell Mechanics Lab, supervised by [Chunyang Xiong](http://www2.coe.pku.edu.cn/subpaget.asp?id=23).
 My research is dedicated to the multi-modal analysis of cellular data, encompassing both imagery and multiomics.

 I graduated with a B.Sc. from the University of Shanghai for Science and Technology, supervised by [Baizhou Shi](https://www.iem.yuntech.edu.tw/faculties1.php?ename=pcshih).
 His guidance ignited my passion for artificial intelligence, setting me on this exciting path.